One of the Foremost Experts on Bioethics and the Ethics of Health Care Reform

 —The New York Times Magazine

 Caplan is the author or editor of thirty-two books and over 600 papers in peer reviewed journals.
-His most recent books are Contemporary Debates in Bioethics (Wiley, 2013), Applied Ethics in Mental Healthcare: An Interdisciplinary Reader (MIT Press, 2013), and The Penn Center Guide to Bioethics (Springer, 2009).
+His most recent books are Contemporary Debates in Bioethics (Wiley, 2013) and Ethics in Mental Healthcare: A Reader (MIT Press, 2013).

-He has served on a number of national and international committees including as the Chair, National Cancer Institute Biobanking Ethics Working Group; the Chair of the Advisory Committee to the United Nations on Human Cloning; the Chair of the Advisory Committee to the Department of Health and Human Services on Blood Safety and Availability; a member of the Presidential Advisory Committee on Gulf War Illnesses; the special advisory committee to the International Olympic Committee on genetics and gene therapy; the ethics committee of the American Society of Gene Therapy; the special advisory panel to the National Institutes of Mental Health on human experimentation on vulnerable subjects.
-He recently served as the Co-Director of the Joint Council of Europe/United Nations Study on Trafficking in Organs and Body Parts.
+He has served on a number of national and international committees including as the Chair, National Cancer Institute Biobanking Ethics Working Group; the Chair of the Advisory Committee to the United Nations on Human Cloning; the Chair of the Advisory Committee to the Department of Health and Human Services on Blood Safety and Availability; a member of the Presidential Advisory Committee on Gulf War Illnesses; the special advisory committee to the International Olympic Committee on genetics and gene therapy; the ethics committee of the American Society of Gene Therapy; the special advisory panel to the National Institutes of Mental Health on human experimentation on vulnerable subjects and the Wellcome Trust on research in humanitarian crises.
+He served as the Co-Director of the Joint Council of Europe/United Nations Study on Trafficking in Organs and Body Parts.
 He is currently the ethics advisor to DOD/DARPA on synthetic biology.

 Caplan writes a regular column on bioethics for NBC.com.
 He is a monthly commentator on bioethics and health care issues for WebMD/Medscape.
 He appears frequently as a guest and commentator on various other national and international media outlets.

-Caplan holds seven honorary degrees from colleges and medical schools.
-He is a fellow of the Hastings Center, the NY Academy of Medicine, the College of Physicians of Philadelphia, the American College of Legal Medicine and the American Association for the Advancement of Science.
+He holds seven honorary degrees from colleges and medical schools.
+He is a fellow of the Hastings Center, the NY Academy of Medicine, the College of Physicians of Philadelphia, the American College of Legal Medicine, and the American Association for the Advancement of Science.

 Must We Ration Health Care?